rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 The document SHOULD include the following note if the full tree is not included:

 ~~~~
      -- If no stable pointer to retrieve the tree is included

-  The full tree diagram of the module can be generated using, e.g.,
+     The full tree diagram of the module can be generated using,
-  the "pyang" tool.
-That tree is not included here because it is
+     e.g., the "pyang" tool.
+That tree is not included here because
-  too long (Section 3.4 of [RFCXXXX]).
+     it is too long (Section 3.4 of [RFCXXXX]).
+Instead, subtrees
+     are provided for the reader's convenience.

+     -- If a stable pointer to retrieve the tree is included

+     The full tree diagram of the module can be retrieved at
+     <stable_url_ref>.
+That tree is not included here because it is too
+     long (Section 3.4 of [RFCXXXX]).
 Instead, subtrees are provided
      for the reader's convenience.

-  -- If a stable pointer to retrieve the tree is included

-  The full tree diagram of the module can be retrieved at [stable_url].
-  That tree is not included here because it is too long (Section 3.4 of
-  [RFCXXXX]).
-Instead, subtrees are provided for the reader's convenience.
 ~~~~

 These guidelines take precedence over the generic guidance in {{Section 3 of ?RFC8340}}.